cos418atPrinceton/assignments_template/assignment1-2/README.md

   Now that the map and reduce tasks are connected, we can start implementing some interesting Map/Reduce operations.
 For this assignment, we will be implementing word count &mdash; a simple and classic Map/Reduce example.
+As opposed to assignment 1-1, you should not consider words with different cases as the same words.
-Specifically, your task is to modify <tt>mapF</tt> and <tt>reduceF</tt> within <tt>main/wc.go</tt>
+  Specifically, your task is to
+  modify <tt>mapF</tt> and <tt>reduceF</tt> within <tt>main/wc.go</tt>
   so that the application reports the number of occurrences of each word.
   A word is any contiguous sequence of letters, as